-We believe that the approval of the 2019 Plan is appropriate.
+We believe that the approval of the 2019 Plan to increase the share reserve is essential to continue to grow our business.
 The Board believes that equity awards in meaningful amounts motivate high levels of performance, align the interests of our employees and stockholders by giving employees the perspective of an owner with an equity stake in the company and provide an effective means of recognizing employee contributions to the success of the company.
 The Board believes that equity awards are a competitive necessity in the environment in which we operate, and are essential to our continued success at recruiting and retaining the highly qualified technical and other key personnel who help the company meet its goals, as well as rewarding and encouraging current employees.
 The Board believes that the ability to continue granting meaningful equity awards will be important to our future success.